erebos12/survival_sw_engineer/Responsibilities_of_TechLead.md

 - It's someone who takes care about evertyhing, not only Software Development.
 - Tech Lead takes care about overall-architecture, frontend-design, backends, UX, Client needs, Mood etc.

-## Avoid punishment

-Use punishment as the very last step.
-Under-Performance is in most cases an indicator of lacking training & mentorship.

 ## Knowing when Not to code

 - Recall YAGNI